LIT-Protocol/lit-js-sdk/api_docs.md

     *   `params.accessControlConditions` **[Array][90]<[AccessControlCondition][92]>** The access control conditions that the user must meet to obtain a signed token.
 This could be posession of an NFT, for example.
 Save this - you will neeed it to decrypt the content in the future.
     *   `params.chain` **[string][87]** The chain name of the chain that this contract is deployed on.
 See LIT_CHAINS for currently supported chains.
     *   `params.authSig` **[AuthSig][93]** The authentication signature that proves that the user owns the crypto wallet address meets the access control conditions
     *   `params.symmetricKey` **[string][87]** The symmetric encryption key that was used to encrypt the locked content inside the LIT as a Uint8Array.
 You should use zipAndEncryptString or zipAndEncryptFiles to get this encryption key.
 This key will be hashed and the hash will be sent to the LIT nodes.
+You must pass either symmetricKey or encryptedSymmetricKey.
+    *   `params.encryptedSymmetricKey` **[Uint8Array][95]** The encrypted symmetric key of the item you with to update.
+You must pass either symmetricKey or encryptedSymmetricKey.
+    *   `params.permanant`   (optional, default `1`)

 Returns **[Uint8Array][95]** The symmetricKey parameter that has been encrypted with the network public key.
 Save this - you will neeed it to decrypt the content in the future.